-Security and Data-Related Policies
+4. Security and Data-related policies

-Staff should refer to the following policies that are related to this data protection policy:
+Staff should refer to the following policies that are related to this data protection policy: -

-Data Retention Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse.

-Data Protection Policy which sets out the School's obligations under GDPR about how they process personal data.
+- Data Retention Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse. - Data Protection Policy which sets out the School's obligations under GDPR about how they process personal data. - Privacy Notice for job applicants - Privacy Notice for staff - Privacy Notice for visitors and contractors - Privacy Notice for pupil and parents

-Each school has a system for keeping shared policies accessible for all their staff and the trust stores all policies centrally (access for Headteachers via Google G Suite).

-Data Breach Procedure
+All policies are available in the All MAT Staff Teams groups and on the website.

+5. Data breach procedure